+Update 27/6/19

+All sites identified, awaiting delivery of the solar panels to charge the batteries and have requested elipse tasks to track servicing requirements before the first installation is installed.

 Taking Possessions- Long Term Strategy

 To enable the use of the remote (track circuit operating device) TCOD, coupled with a red light to switched remotely to enable possessions to be taken without the need for a person to place a stop board or detonators track side.
 The RSSB are currently undertaking tests with Network Rail to determine the current effectiveness of the detonator.
 This work is in its early stages to work towards the removal of detonators from the rules.
 If this is achieved than the potential for the TCOD can be realised.